 Technology is increasingly prevalent and important in our lives, both at work and for expressing our political views or interacting with other people.
 However, there are gender differences here too and, according to experts, the widespread use of digital tools made by women is not enough to close this gap.

 Milagros Sáinz is a researcher at the IN3 and leader of the GenTIC group.
 In addition, together with Lidia Arroyo and Cecilia Castaño, she has written the book Mujeres y digitalización.
-De las brechas a los algoritmos (Women and Digitization, From Gaps to Algorithms), published by the Spanish Ministry of Equality as part of an investigation funded by the National Observatory of Telecommunications and the Information Society (ONTSI) of Red.es.
+De las brechas a los algoritmos (Women and Digitalization, From Gaps to Algorithms), published by the Spanish Ministry of Equality as part of an investigation funded by the National Observatory of Telecommunications and the Information Society (ONTSI) of Red.es.

 In this day and age, do men and women still use digital technologies in different ways?